ghaiklor/awesome-internals/README.md

 ## Operating Systems

+- [How debugger works, by Alexander Sandler](http://www.alexonlinux.com/how-debugger-works) - In this article, I’d like to tell you how real debugger works.
+What happens under the hood and why it happens.
+We’ll even write our own small debugger and see it in action.
 - [How debuggers work, by Eli Bendersky](https://eli.thegreenplace.net/2011/01/23/how-debuggers-work-part-1/) - a series of articles on how debuggers work.
 - [How OSX executes applications, by Mohit Muthanna Cheppudira](http://0xfe.blogspot.de/2006/03/how-os-x-executes-applications.html) - a deep intro into how OS X executes applications, Mach-O format, etc...
 - [htop explained, by Pēteris Ņikiforovs](https://peteris.rocks/blog/htop) - explanation of everything you can see in htop/top on Linux.